meghdadFar/mwes_m2/README.md

 Command Line Quick Start
 =======================================================

-The program can
+The program can be used in two ways.

-After downloading the repository, in the command line, change directory to `dist/` Then run the following command:
+1. To generate a ranked list of MWEs that are directly extracted from corpus.

-Here, path to the POS tagged corpus must be provided through "-p2corpus" option.
-Other flags that are optional include:
+Here, path to the corpus in plain text that is segmented and tokenized must be provided through `-p2corpus` option.
+Other options that are optional include:

-`-maxRank` Indicates the top n ranked MWEs that will be returned.
+-maxRank Indicates the top n ranked MWEs that will be returned.
 Defaul=200.

-`-rc` Ranking criterion: delta_12, delta_21, or combined.
-Default = delta_21.
-(for more information about the criteria see the article).
+-rc Ranking criterion: delta_12, delta_21, or combined.
+Default = delta_21. (for more information about the criteria see the article).

+Example:

+java -cp dist/cui-mf-nlp-mwe-m1.jar unige.cui.meghdad.nlp.mwe1.Collocational_Bidirect_Prob_Corpus -p2corpus "PATH_2_POSTAGGED_CORPUS"

+2. To rank a list of MWE candidates that are provided in an input file.

 #### Example:

-`java -cp dist/cui-mf-nlp-mwe-m1.jar unige.cui.meghdad.nlp.mwe1.Collocational_Bidirect_Prob_Corpus -p2corpus "PATH_2_POSTAGGED_CORPUS"`
+`java -Xmx5g -cp dist/cui-mf-nlp-mwe-m2.jar unige.cui.meghdad.nlp.mwe2.MAIN_File -p2wr "PATH_2_POSTAGGED_REPRESENTATIONS" -p2candidates "PATH_2_CANDIDATES" -p2corpus "PATH_2_CORPUS" -size 200`

-### 2. To rank a list of MWE candidates that are provided in an input file.

-Here, path to the list of POS tagged two-word candidates (through -p2POSTaggedCandidates), path to a list of all bigrams (through -p2bigrams) and all unigrams (through -p2unigrams) extracted from the corpus must be provided.
-Other flags that are optional include:

-`-rc` Ranking criteria: delta_12, delta_21, or combined.
-Default = delta_21.

-#### Example:

-`java -cp dist/cui-mf-nlp-mwe-m1.jar unige.cui.meghdad.nlp.mwe1.Collocational_Bidirect_Prob_File -p2POSTaggedCandidates "PATH_2_POSTAGGED_CANDIDATES" -p2bigrams "PATH_2_BIGRAMS" -p2unigrams "PATH_2_UNIGRAMS"`

 Contact: